hachahoud/100-days-of-code/log.md

 **Day 57**.
 Today I did the Survey form challenge, practicing my #html and css skills.
 After all, theory is a thing, but building from scratch is the whole deal.

+**Day 58**.
+I am still not feeling well, only did some code challenges with python at codingame.